Prevacid vs pantoprazole

 Prevacid: Prevacid is used to treat certain stomach and esophagus problems such as acid reflux, ulcers, and Zollinger-Ellison syndrome.
 It helps to reduce the amount of acid produced in the stomach and relieve symptoms such as heartburn.

-See also Pantoprazole sodium 40 mg
+See also Price of pantoprazole 40 mg in india

 Pantoprazole: Pantoprazole is also used to treat conditions caused by excess stomach acid, such as acid reflux, ulcers, and Zollinger-Ellison syndrome.
 It works by decreasing the amount of acid produced in the stomach, thus helping to relieve symptoms and promote healing of the affected areas.